-Lastly, most people aren’t even minutely aware that their dog breed choice will place limitations on them from perception to legalities.
+When people go out and procure a dog; most aren’t even minutely aware that their dog breed choice will place limitations on them from perception to legalities.

 Final thoughts or why campgrounds have restricted dog breeds

-As a dog owner, we hope this information will be taken seriously.
-There are several reasons why campgrounds and locations have restricted dog breeds.
-If your dog is on the list of banned breeds and bites or attacks a person or pet, you will face serious repercussions that could land you to lose your dog, a steep fine, imprisonment or both.
-Why would you want to chance any of that?
+If your precious dog is on the list of banned breeds and bites or attacks a person or pet, you will face serious repercussions.
+Horrific events could land you a steep fine and/or imprisonment.
+You will also lose your dog, Why would banned breed dog owners want to chance any of that?